-You can then descend east to the Mewa Khola (stream) and continue to Taplejung's airfield and further to the Kanchenjunga Conservation Area.
+You can then descend east to the Mewa Khola (stream) and continue to Taplejung's airfield and further on to the Kanchenjunga Conservation Area.

-The Marg Pokhari watershed area has a dense forest that habitats popular species of rhododendron and precious plants.
+The Marg Pokhari watershed area has a dense forest where some popular species of rhododendron and other precious plants thrive.
 Marg Pokhari is on the way to Basantapur from Sindhuwa, which is 5 km from Basantapur Bazaar.